Leave No Trace

 - Protects animal welfare and preserves natural behaviors.

 - Maintains ecological balance and ensures species can thrive in their natural habitat.
+Wildlife plays a crucial role in maintaining healthy ecosystems through complex relationships like predator-prey dynamics, seed dispersal, and nutrient cycling.

 - Enhances visitor safety, as wildlife is unpredictable and can be dangerous when threatened.